 Roman dropped a few heavy coins on the bar.
 “Is this enough?”

 He didn’t actually wait to hear Thane’s response.
 The last threads of his control were snapping, and he was already climbing onto the bar.
-By the time he was on it, standing, the glow had reached his face and his eyes had changed to coal black.
-The strange fire burned through him, invigorating.
+By the time he was on it, standing, the glow had reached his face and the whites of his eyes had changed to flat black.
+The fire burned through him, consuming.
 Roman’s anger took control, helplessness and fear its catalysts.

-As the bar’s patrons noticed him standing there, they fell silent, and the silence spread over the anger.
+As the bar’s patrons noticed him, they fell silent, and the silence spread over the anger.
 They got a taste of his fear.

 They were used to being the monsters.
 Now, they were prey in their own den.

 “I have a message for the Golden Rose,” Roman said, his smile too wide as he locked eyes with the organization’s leaders, one by one.
-“And for anyone else considering seeking the bounty on Leandros Nochdvor.
+“And for anyone else considering seeking the bounty on Leandros Nochdvor’s head.
 Hurt him, and you will answer to Egil.”

-His name sparked a wave of whispers that spread like a sigh, and Roman forced himself to stand where he was a moment longer, shadows pooling around him.
+His name sparked a wave of whispers that spread like a sigh, and Roman forced himself to stand a moment longer, shadows pooling around him.
 Finally jumping down, he said to Thane, “Spread the message for me.”

 Thane, paler than usual, nodded.